 The Individual Options is often called the IO Waiver for short.
 The IO Waiver is a more comprehensive waiver.
-It can be a good fit for people who may need a lot of help in their home.
-It can also be a good fit for people who need a lot of different kinds of services.
+It can be a good fit for people who may need a lot of help in their home, or for people who need many different kinds of services.

 Waiver services are incorporated into each person’s service plan based on the needs identified in their assessment.

 The IO Waiver is for people with developmental disabilities who

 - are eligible for Medicaid,